-Please join the MS Team for this class (see code above at the top of the syllabus).
-Here, I will post the monthly/weekly schedule, updates, announcements, reminders, your homework assignment, other assignments, due dates, grades, extra credit and we will also share links and videos with each other.
+Please join the MS Team for this class.
+Here, we will conduct live sessions, I will post the monthly/weekly schedule, updates, announcements, reminders, your homework assignment, other assignments, due dates, grades, extra credit and we will also share links and videos with each other.

-- → There are two different ways to join MS Teams. - 1) You will receive an email with this link, but here it is:
+- $\rightarrow$ There are two different ways to join MS Teams. - 1) You will receive this link to join, but here it is:

-https://teams.microsoft.com/l/team/19%3addac6f9852f94b0c83bc19be2f574b12%40thread.tacv2/conversations?groupId=64365555-3d5d-48fe-a3f7-1e2f424ac672&tenantId=66fecaf8-3dc0-4d2c-b8b8-eff0ddea46f0
+$\frac{\text{https://teams.microsoft.com/l/team/19\%3a47616206424040768bae1e70de315cea\%40thre}{ad.tacv2/conversations?groupId=67c054d0-73c1-43d6-828e-46ac98d9d0ff&tenantId=66fecaf8-3dc0-4d2c-b8b8-eff0ddea46f0}$

-- 2) OR: Join MS Team with this code: yudz2n1 - → I'd like each class to set up a play list this semester.
+2) You can also join MS Team with this code: tfie6v1

+→ I'd like each class to set up a play list this semester.
 The only requirement: The music you post must be by a German composer, singer or band and the piece has to do something with the content we covered.
 You will post one piece of music per module.
-We will try and cover four modules this semester. - → Quizlet links for vocab tests.
+We will try and cover four modules this semester.

+$\rightarrow$ Quizlet links for vocab tests.

 I will create a folder for you to access all quizlets pertaining to the chapters we're covering in this class.
 The link will be posted in MS Teams.
 I am a strong believer in self-assessment.
 Students will create their own quizlets and assess them themselves.
 All you have to do is send me a screen shot of your result.
-You can take quizlets as often as you like until you like your grade. - → Course flow: Throughout the semester and after our initial Monday meeting during the first week, on the following Mondays, you will study and prepare what we will cover on live session Wednesdays.
+You can take quizlets as often as you like until you like your grade.

+→ Course flow: Throughout the semester and after our initial Monday meeting during the first week, on the following Mondays, you will study and prepare what we will cover on live session Wednesdays.
 Preparing content and trying to make sense of it ahead of time as a student is called a "flipped classroom".
 You will try and understand as much as possible ahead of time instead of the instructor (me) feeding you everything to digest.
 Fridays will be reserved for a live lesson dedicated to practice and questions/answers, fun quizzes, as well as group assignments.